-Guests can use the re-entry system by reporting to one of the two designated gates, between the Crosley Terrace & Kroger Fan Zone and the at the GAP, to have their ticket marked.
-Guests are subject to metal detection screening upon re-entry and there will be no carry in items, except from the Majestic Team Shop or Reds Hall of Fame presented by Dinsmore, permitted through the re-entry gate.
-If a Guest uses any other gate, other than the two designated for re-entry to exit they will not be able to partake in the re-entry service.
+Guests can use the re-entry system by reporting to the designated gates at the Gapper’s Alley, to have their ticket scanned.
+Guests are subject to metal detection screening upon re-entry and there will be no carry-in items permitted through the re-entry gate.
+If a Guest uses any other gate, other than the designated gate for re-entry to exit they will not be able to partake in the re-entry service.

 Public Restrooms are conveniently located throughout Great American Ball Park.
 All restrooms at Great American Ball Park have diaper-changing stations available and are accessible to Guests with disabilities.
-The top of the next page contains a list of sections where public restrooms are located throughout the ballpark:
+Social distancing measures have been instituted, including closing off every other sink and for the men, every other urinal.
+Below is a list of sections where public restrooms are located throughout the ballpark:

-With Retail Row, Guests can now get what they need from a number of popular ballpark spots in one convenient location.
-Stretching from the front gates behind home plate down to Gapper’s Alley along the third-base line, Retail Row features Fan Club Corner, the Game-Used Authentics Store, Season Ticket Holder Central, the Split the Pot Booth, and the Majestic Home Plate Shop.
+With Retail Row, Guests can get what they need from a number of popular ballpark spots in one convenient location.
+Stretching from the front gates behind home plate down to Gapper’s Alley along the third-base line, Retail Row features Fan Club Corner, the Game-Used Authentics Store, Season Ticket Member Central, the Split the Pot Booth, and the Home Plate Shop.

-On the façade located under the Press Box in Great American Ball Park are all the retired Reds numbers.
-The nine Reds who have had their numbers retired are #1 Fred Hutchinson, #5 Johnny Bench, #8 Joe Morgan, #10 Sparky Anderson, #11 Barry Larkin, #13 David Concepcion, #14 Pete Rose, #18 Ted Kluszewski, #20 Frank Robinson and #24 Tony Perez.
-All Major League Baseball teams have retired #42 to honor Jackie Robinson’s contributions to the game of baseball.
+On the façade located under the Boone County Bourbon Press Club and Broadcast Booths in Great American Ball Park are all the retired Reds numbers.
+The 10 Reds who have had their numbers retired are #1 Fred Hutchinson, #5 Johnny Bench, #8 Joe Morgan, #10 Sparky Anderson, #11 Barry Larkin, #13 David Concepcion, #14 Pete Rose, #18 Ted Kluszewski, #20 Frank Robinson and #24 Tony Perez.
+All Major League Baseball teams have retired #42 to honor Jackie Robinson’s contributions to the game

 Were you caught on camera?
 Fans that participate in selected pregame and in-game promotions at Great American Ball Park are able to purchase the footage shown on the video boards for just $27.
 Once available, a downloadable link will be sent via email for you to share your special moment with family and friends.
 Please visit reds.com/memories to order or call the Promotional Events department at (513) 765-7100 for more information.
 Not all video board footage is recorded, so please be sure to ask a Promotional Events representative if your special moment will be available.

-Newly renovated for 2017!
 Enjoy Reds baseball from a prime spot behind home plate in the Scout Box or Scout Seats.
-Your guests will enjoy exceptional views from the same area Major League scouts use with exclusive access to the renovated Scouts Club featuring a new 'grab and go’ style market, upgraded concession items, and private restrooms.
+Guests will enjoy exceptional views from the same area Major League scouts use.
+Tickets include exclusive access to the Scouts Club presented by Belterra Park featuring a ‘grab and go’ style market, upgraded concession items, and private restrooms.
 For more information about these seats please contact Reds Premium at (513) 765-7210 or reds.com/premium.

-This designation means the Reds have trained and prepared sheltering-in-place and evacuation plans which have been approved by the National Weather Service, Hamilton County, and Ohio Emergency Management Officials.
-In the event of severe weather, ballpark staff, the public address announcer, and the scoreboard will advise Guests as to what they can do to get out of harms-way.
+This designation means the Reds have trained and prepared sheltering-in-place and evacuation plans.
+In the event of severe weather, ballpark staff, the public address announcer, and the scoreboard will advise Guests as to what they can do to get out of harm’s way.
 If that occurs, all Guests are asked to quickly adhere, in an orderly manner, to the instructions provided.

 Great American Ball Park has been designated as a completely non-smoking facility under Ohio Law.
-Therefore, it is the obligation of ballpark staff to insure that smoking, which includes the use of tobacco and vapor devices, does not occur inside Great American Ball Park.
+Therefore, it is the obligation of ballpark staff to ensure that smoking, which includes the use of tobacco and vapor devices, does not occur inside Great American Ball Park.
 Violators may be subject to ejection and potential fines.
 There is a designated smoking area, outside of GATE B - Gapper’s Alley behind Section 119, that is available for those that wish to smoke.
 Guests inside of the ballpark can use the re-entry gate at the Gapper’s Alley gates to gain access to the smoking area.
 Guests are subject to metal detection screening upon re-entry and there will be no carry-in items permitted through the re-entry gate.
-If a guest uses any other gate, other than the 2 designated for Re-Entry, to exit they will not be able to partake in the re-entry service.
+If a guest uses any other gate to exit, other than the designated gate for re-entry, they will not be able to partake in the re-entry service.